sherryrich/bandersnatch/README.md

 * [ModuleNotFoundError: No module named 'colorama'](https://pypi.org/project/colorama/) - Needed to install Colorama to run in terminal when testing locally.
 * Line too long - example "line too long (104 > 79 characters)".
 I refactored the code for each line to pass the PEP8 online Validator.
 * Trailing whitespace -  I removed all whitespace to pass the PEP8 online Validator.
+* ASCII Art - The Game Over displayed incorrectly as there was a "\" located at the end of the line.
+I simply changed it to "\." to solve this issue.
+* ASCII Art wasnt passing the validator rules.
+I solved this by seeing an option to replace white space in text output with your character of choice.
+I chose "." and this fixed the issue.

+## Unfix Bugs
+* Unicode Character displaying 50% on in Firefox

 ## Deployment
 * The current deployment of this project was done using Gitpod.